Counterinsurgency: Models

 Counterinsurgency is normally conducted as a combination of conventional military operations and other means, such as demoralization in the form of propaganda, Psy-ops, and assassinations.
 Counter-insurgency operations include many different facets: military, paramilitary, political, economic, psychological, and civic actions taken to defeat insurgency.

 To understand counterinsurgency, one must understand insurgency to comprehend the dynamics of revolutionary warfare.
 Counter-insurgency focuses on bridging these gaps.
 Insurgents take advantage of social issues known as gaps.
 When the gaps are wide, they create a sea of discontent, creating the environment in which the insurgent can operate.

 In The Insurgent Archipelago, John Mackinlay puts forward the concept of an evolution of the insurgency from the Maoist paradigm of the golden age of insurgency to the global insurgency of the start of the 21st century.
 He defines this distinction as "Maoist" and "post-Maoist" insurgency.

 Counterinsurgency theorists

 Santa Cruz de Marcenado

-The third Marques of Santa Cruz de Marcenado (1684–1732) is an early author who wrote both advise for conventional military matters he also gave suggestions on the topic of "rebellions".
+The third Marques of Santa Cruz de Marcenado (1684–1732) was an early author who wrote on conventional military matters and gave suggestions on the topic of "rebellions".
 In his Reflexiones Militares, published between 1726 and 1730, he discussed how to spot early signs of an incipient insurgency, prevent insurgencies, and counter them, if they could not be warded off.
 Strikingly, Santa Cruz recognized that insurgencies are usually due to real grievances: "A state rarely rises up without the fault of its governors."
 Consequently, he advocated clemency towards the population and good governance, to seek the people's "heart and love".